-When you approach the imposing cathedral and see the long lines that form at the door, you will be infinitely glad you took this this guided tour in English with entrance to the dome in advance.
-With this option, you will skip the long queues to enter the Florence Cathedral and go up to its dome.
+When you approach the imposing cathedral and see the queues that form at the door, you will be infinitely glad you took this guided tour in English with entrance to the dome in advance.
+With this option, you will skip the long lines to climb the dome of the Florence Cathedral and to enter it.

-In addition, admission to the Baptistery and the Museo dell'Opera del Duomo is also included, making it a great choice for the most complete visit to all the points of interest of the square.
+In addition, entrance to the Baptistery and the Museo dell'Opera del Duomo is also included, making it a great option for the most complete visit to all the interesting elements of the square.

 - English-speaking guide to tour the dome for 1 hour and the Cathedral for the remaining time

-- No-queue entry to the Cathedral and the dome
+- Skip-the-line entrance to the Cathedral and the dome

-- Access (not without queues) to the Baptistery and the Museo dell'Opera del Duomo
+- Access (not skip-the-line) to the Baptistery and the Museo dell'Opera del Duomo

-- Quick access and 1-hour guided tour of the dome of the Duomo of Florence
+- Fast track entrance and guided tour of the Florence Duomo

 Vicky's Traveller Tip

-Please note that it is not allowed to enter the Florence Cathedral wearing very short pants or with bare shoulders.
+Please note that you are not allowed to enter the Florence Cathedral with shorts or bare shoulders.

-A focal point of any trip to Florence, Piazza del Duomo is a feast for the eyes, bringing together in one place some of the city's most outstanding historic buildings.
+The focal point of any trip to Florence, the Piazza del Duomo is a feast for the eyes, collecting in one place some of the city's most outstanding historic buildings.

-Climb to the Dome of the Florence Cathedral
+Climb the Dome of the Cathedral of Florence

 This marvel of architecture, 114 meters high and 45 meters in diameter, was the greatest work by the great architect Filippo Brunelleschi, who built it for 14 years and almost a century after the completion of the Florence Cathedral.

-Its construction brought skepticism at first and then remained an architectural mystery for centuries given the great weight and size of its structure.
+Its construction was first skepticism and for centuries a mystery for architecture given the great weight and size of its structure.
 If you want to appreciate its height and the breathtaking frescoes that decorate it, such as Vasari's 'The Last Judgment', you will have to overcome a steep climb of 463 steps.
-However, if only for the panoramic views of the city of Florence that its top offers, the effort is well worth it.
+However, if only for the panoramic views of the city of Florence that its top offers, the effort is worth it.

 Discover the Baptistery of St. John the Baptist

 The Battistero di San Giovanni, in commemoration of the Saint, is the second element that makes up the architectural complex of the Duomo and is located next to it.
-It is the oldest building in Piazza del Duomo, with its works beginning in the 11th century, as can be seen in the spectacular golden Byzantine mosaics on its dome.
+It is the oldest building in the Piazza del Duomo, begun in the 11th century, as can be seen in the spectacular golden Byzantine mosaics on its dome.

-Its façade stands out for its three entrance doors, among which stands out "The Gate of Paradise" by Ghiberti and composed of 10 bronze panels, a replica of the originals exhibited in the Duomo Museum, with reliefs depicting parts of the Old Testament.
+Its facade stands out for its three access doors, among which stands out "The Gate of Paradise" by Ghiberti and composed of 10 bronze panels, replica of the originals exhibited in the Museum of the Duomo, with reliefs depicting parts of the Old Testament.
 Inside you can also see the tomb of John XXIII, whose tomb was designed by Donatello.

 Climb the Giotto's Bell Tower

-Considered the most beautiful bell tower in Italy for its delicate decorations in colorful marble and the harmony of its proportions, the Campanile of the Florence Cathedral completes the Duomo complex.
-The bell tower serves as a spectacular viewpoint, with views similar to those offered by the dome of the Duomo, and climbing the 414 steps leading to its terrace 275 feet high.
+Considered the most beautiful bell tower in Italy for its delicate decorations in colorful marble and the harmony of its proportions, the Campanile of the Cathedral of Florence completes the Duomo.
+The bell tower serves as a spectacular viewpoint, with views similar to those offered by the dome of the Duomo, and climbing the 414 steps leading to its terrace 84 meters high.

-It was built by master Giotto and finished after his death by Andrea Pisano in 1359.
-To see its original statues, visit the Museo dell'Opera del Duomo.
+It was built by the master Giotto and completed after his death by Andrea Pisano in 1359.
+To see its original statues visit the Museo dell'Opera del Duomo.

 Enter the Museo dell'Opera del Duomo

-If you liked this article on how to visit the Duomo in Florence, don't miss my other Florence travel tips in the following guides: Hop on Hop off Bus Tours, Uffizi Gallery Tickets and Tours in Florence: how to buy, prices and schedules y Accademia Gallery Tickets and Tours in Florence: how to buy, prices and discounts.
+If you liked this article on how to visit the Duomo of Florence, don't miss my other tips for traveling to Florence in the following guides: Florence Hop on Hop off Bus Tours, Uffizi Gallery Tickets and Tours in Florence: how to buy, prices and schedules y Accademia Gallery Tickets and Tours in Florence: how to buy, prices and discounts.

-If you are interested in exploring the city in depth or even going on a day trip from Florence, here are the guides I have prepared to make it easy for you: Tours and Daytrips from Florence, Cinque Terre Day Trips from Florence, Siena Day Trips from Florence and Pisa Day Trips from Florence.
+If you are interested in touring the city in depth or even going on an excursion around Florence, here are the guides I have prepared for you: Tours and Daytrips from Florence, Cinque Terre Day Trips from Florence, Siena Day Trips from Florence y Pisa Day Trips from Florence.

 Frequently asked questions

-Why should I climb up the Duomo Complex?
+Why should I go up to the Duomo Complex?

-It will take you to the interior of the Duomo where you can admire the impressive frescoes of Vasari and enjoy a stunning panoramic view of Florence.
-But be prepared: to get there you will have to climb more than four hundred steps and, of course, there's no elevator.
+From inside the Duomo you can admire Vasari's impressive frescoes and enjoy a breathtaking panoramic view of Florence.
+But you'd better be prepared: to get there you will have to climb more than four hundred steps and, of course, there is no elevator.

-How long does it take to visit the Duomo Complex?
+How long does it take to visit the Cathedral complex?

-Visiting all of the relevant sites of the Duomo can take up to two days.
-However, most tours are around one hour long, and they will show you highlights of the Complex such as the Baptistery, Giotto's Bell Tower, Santa Maria del Fiore, Opera del Duomo and you will even get the chance to climb up the the Museum panoramic terrace.
+Visiting all the relevant sites of the cathedral can take up to two days.
+However, most tours last about an hour, and will show you the highlights of the complex such as the baptistery, Giotto's bell tower, Santa Maria del Fiore, the Opera del Duomo and you will even have the opportunity to go up to the panoramic terrace of the Museum.

-What else can I see at the Duomo Complex?
+What else can I see in the Duomo complex?

-If you're itching for some more of the Duomo's wonders, you can check out the Cupola de Brunelleschi, the Crypt of Santa Reparata or Piazza San Giovanni.
-Also, you can take a tour of the Hidden Terraces of the Duomo, not open to the general public.
+If you feel like seeing more of the Duomo's wonders, you can visit Brunelleschi's Dome, the crypt of Santa Reparata or Piazza San Giovanni.
+In addition, you can tour the rooftops and secret terraces of the Duomo, which are not open to the general public.